rails/rails/guides/source/action_mailer_basics.md

 ```

 This will render the template 'another_template.html.erb' for the HTML part and
-use the rendered text for the text part.
-The render command is the same one used
-inside of Action Controller, so you can use all the same options, such as
+"Rendered text" for the text part.
+The [render](https://api.rubyonrails.org/classes/ActionController/Rendering.html#method-i-render) method is the same one used inside of Action Controller, so you can use all the same options, such as
-`:text`, `:inline`, etc.
+`:plain`, `:inline`, etc.

-If you would like to render a template located outside of the default `app/views/mailer_name/` directory, you can apply the [`prepend_view_path`][], like so:
+Lastly, if you need to render a template located outside of the default `app/views/mailer_name/` directory, you can apply the [`prepend_view_path`][], like so:

 ```ruby
 class UserMailer < ApplicationMailer